pgattu/TeslaIntegration/README.md

 SCRIPT_DIR="/home/pi/TeslaIntegration"
 ```

 Your configuration is complete.
+Run a test to confirm that the program works.

+## Run a Test

+You can test the program by typing `./check_tesla_range.sh` at the command prompt.
+You should not see any errors on your screen.
+Also, check the log file located in the `logs` directory -- there shouldn't be any errors.
+If there are errors, it could be because of missing pre-requisites or bad configuration.
+If you cannot resolve the errors on your own, then create an issue at https://github.com/pgattu/TeslaIntegration/issues

-You need to schedule the job in order to receive regular notifications.
+If there are no errors, then schedule the job in order to receive regular notifications.

 ## Schedule the Job
 Schedule the job using cron to check for the battery range.
 I recommend checking no more than a few times a day.
 I scheduled my checks to run twice a day.
 Every time you check for battery range, the car is woken up to provide the data and that consumes battery power.